Qeole/seams/README.md

 instance](https://patchwork.kernel.org/).** This is simply because it has not been tested on other instances, and could maybe be adapted in the future.

-On that instance, the add-on has been test, mostly because it has not been tested with any other instance.ed mostly with the “Netdev + BPF” project.
+On that instance, the add-on has been tested mostly with the “Netdev + BPF” project.
 It should work with other projects too, but the accuracy for patch detection may vary based on the format of the patches submitted to the mailing lists.

+The add-on was only tested on Linux.

-The add-on was only tested on a Patchwork instance offering the version 1.2 of the REST API.
+At last, the add-on was only tested on a Patchwork instance offering the version 1.2 of the REST API.

 ## Installation